dakom/dotfiles/Windows.md

   1. install via the regular installer
   2. make sure that both of the postgres `bin` and `lib` dirs are on the PATH

+If just using this for client libs (not for server, i.e. planning to use docker) make sure to manually disable the service at startup.

+Otherwise there will be a port conflict [and it might not even show up in logs](https://github.com/sameersbn/docker-postgresql/issues/112#issuecomment-579712540)

 # Other apps

 1. Always try to first search via `winget search [name]` and install there.